limbo018/Limbo/Readme.md

 make install CXXSTD="-std=c++11"
 ```

-Users must make sure the setting is consistent to dependent libraries during compilation, such Boost, Lemon, etc.
+Users must make sure the setting is consistent to dependent libraries during compilation, such as Boost, Lemon, etc.
 For example, if Boost is compiled with "clang++ -stdlib=libstdc++ -std=c++98", the same setting should be used for components dependent to Boost.

+### 4. Customize OPENBLAS options

+* There is a third party OpenBlas required by some other third party packages, such as Csdp and liblinear.
+OPENBLAS option is used to control whether compiling these packages.

+If you do not need these packages, set OPENBLAS=0 (default);
+otherwise, set OPENBLAS=1.
+The default version of OpenBlas is not very stable for cross platforms, which often results in compiling errors.

 ## Examples